BuckLens — Pattern Recognition

 • Sighting count and confidence percentage

-• Optimal weather conditions overlay — wind, temp, barometric pressure
+• Optimal weather conditions — wind, temp, barometric pressure

 • Multi-variable fusion — when multiple conditions align, BuckLens tells you exactly